Ice hockey at the 2026 Winter Olympics – Men's tournament

-The men's tournament in ice hockey at the 2026 Winter Olympics will take place in Milan, Italy between 11 and 22 February 2026.
-Twelve countries qualified for the tournament; eight of them did so automatically by virtue of their ranking by the International Ice Hockey Federation, one, Italy, automatically qualified as hosts, while the three others took part in a qualification tournament.
+The men's tournament in ice hockey at the 2026 Winter Olympics took place in Milan, Italy, between 11 and 22 February 2026.
+Twelve countries qualified for the tournament; eight via ranking by the IIHF, three via qualification tournaments, and Italy as hosts.
+Russia and Belarus were banned from competing due to the countries' invasion of Ukraine.

-Russia and Belarus are banned from competing due to the countries' invasion of Ukraine.
+The United States won their first gold medal since 1980, defeating Canada 2–1 in overtime in the gold medal game.
+Finland, the defending 2022 Olympic champions, were defeated by Canada in the semifinals and won the bronze medal over 2022 bronze medalists Slovakia.